kaninnoothep/Teachmate/README.md

 ## About The Project

 This project is a **Tutor-Student Matching platform**.
 As the education system is rapidly changing, finding a tutor is a crucial and challenging task for students.
 Traditional tutoring methods, such as word-of-mouth or bulletin boards, still have gaps in tutors' background and experience, resulting in students having an unpleasant experience of finding tutors who meet their needs.
-Consequently, the students may miss out on learning opportunities and receive an ineffective learning experience. **Teachmate** addresses these problems by providing a comprehensive mobile app solution for connecting tutors and students, streamlining the process of matching based on subjects, expertise, availability, and learning preferences.
+Consequently, the students may miss out on learning opportunities and receive an ineffective learning experience. **Teachmate** addresses these problems by providing a comprehensive mobile app solution for connecting tutors and students, streamlining the process of matching based on subjects, expertise, availability, and preferences.
 The goal of Teachmate is to match tutors with students, where students can investigate and verify the identity of tutors for credibility, and book sessions with confident tutors, enhancing the learning experience to be more effective and appropriate for the students' needs.

 The following are key features implemented in **MVP 1** to satisfy this goal, categorized by user role: